norlab-ulaval/libpointmatcher/doc/Compilation.md

 ```
 git --version
 ```

 If Git is installed, you should see a message of the form

 ```
 git version 1.8.3.2
 ```

 If not refer to the Git homepage for installation instructions or install via the package manager by running

 ```
 sudo apt-get install git-core
 ```

 #### c.
 Installing CMake
 [CMake](http://www.cmake.org/) is a cross-platform build system and is used for building the libpointmatcher library.
 Refer to the homepage for installation instructions, or you can once again use the package manager

 ```
 sudo apt-get install cmake cmake-gui
 ```

 *NOTE:* CMake has a GUI called cmake-gui which can be useful for configuring builds.
-We recommend you install this as well as it will be referred to in this tutorial.
+We recommend you install this as well since it will be referred to in this tutorial.

 ### 1. Installing Eigen
-The Eigen linear algebra is required before installing libpointmatcher and can be found [here](http://eigen.tuxfamily.org/).
+The Eigen linear algebra library is required before installing libpointmatcher and can be found [here](http://eigen.tuxfamily.org/).
 Either download and compile Eigen following instructions from the package website or simply install package via apt by running:

 ```
 sudo apt-get install libeigen3-dev
 ```